bilyv/coti-projects/docs/README.md

-# Coti Project Progress Tracker - Documentation
+# Cotim Project Progress Tracker - Documentation

-Welcome to the documentation for the Coti Project Progress Tracker, a modern SaaS application for tracking project progress with sequential steps.
+Welcome to the documentation for the Cotim Project Progress Tracker, a modern SaaS application for tracking project progress with sequential steps.

 ## Table of Contents